keepcosmos/readability/README.md

 ## Usage

 To parse document, you must prepare html string.
-The below example below, `html` variable is the html code of page from [Elixir Design Goals](http://elixir-lang.org/blog/2013/08/08/elixir-design-goals/)
+The example below, `html` variable is the html source from [Elixir Design Goals](http://elixir-lang.org/blog/2013/08/08/elixir-design-goals/)

 ### Examples
 ```elixir